intarchboard/draft-use-it-or-lose-it/draft-thomson-use-it-or-lose-it.md

 It is not always the case that future extensibility is in that set.

-## Good Protocol Design is Frequently Not Sufficient
+## Good Protocol Design is Not Itself Sufficient

 It is often argued that the design of a protocol extension point or version negotiation capability is critical to the freedom that it ultimately offers.